MCreator/MCreator/plugins/mcreator-localization/help/default/dimension/has_fixed_time.md

 If this setting is enabled, time will be frozen at the given value inside this dimension.

-Starting 26.1, some dimensions effect type combinations will always result in a fixed time (no timeline).
+Starting 26.1, this setting only applies to dimensions with a day/night cycle: default Overworld effects, or custom effects with NORMAL sky type.
+Other combinations always result in a fixed time (no timeline).